Mayoral elections in Jerusalem: 1983

 The 1983 Jerusalem mayoral election was held 25 October 1983, and saw the reelection of Teddy Kollek to a fifth consecutive term.

 The election took place among increasing tension between religious and nonreligious Jews in the city.
 Kollek spoke strongly against what he alleged were intolerant Orthodox factions that were seeking to enforce their lifestyle beliefs upon all Jerusalem.
 Kollek was assaulted by militantly religious youth ten days prior to the election.
 Turnout among Arab voters was over 25%.
 It is believed that many of the Arabs who opted to vote were municipal employees.

 Despite efforts of some in the Palestine Liberation Organization to encourage a boycott among the city's East Jerusalem Arab electorate, this electorate came out in greater numbers than they had in previous mayoral elections.
 The Arab voters who participated strongly supported Kollek, contributing to his strong performance.

 Ahead of the election, Kollek was heavily favored for reelection, as a result of his personal popularity.
-However, the coinciding election for Council of Jerusalem was competitive, and it was seen as uncertain whether the "One Jerusalem" party list which Kollek fielded, would retain the majority it held.
+However, the coinciding election for the City Council was competitive, and it was seen as uncertain whether the "One Jerusalem" party list which Kollek fielded, would retain the majority it held.
 Orthodox and right wing political parties, in opposition of the mayor, were vying to flip control of the council.
 The "One Jerusalem" slate, ultimately, narrowly retained its majority on the council, winning 17 of 31 seats.

 Since Kollek exceeded the 40% threshold required to avert a runoff election, no runoff was held.